FrankLawrence/Obsidian-Vault/Computer Programming/Networks and Graphs/Networks and Graphs Trees.md

 - $O(m+n\log n)$ runtime when using a Fibonacci heap for the priority-queue

 1. For each vertex $v\in V$, Dijstra's algorithm maintains a value $v.d$, which is called a **shortest-path estimate**
 2. Initially, the $d$ values of all vertices is set to $\infty$, except for vertex $s$.
-The algorithm then gradually decreases the values until htey reach to their final value, which equals the weight of the shortest path from $s$ to that vertex
+The algorithm then gradually decreases the values until they reach to their final value, which equals the weight of the shortest path from $s$ to that vertex
 3. For Step 2, the algorithm uses the technique of **relaxation**: the process of **relaxing an edge** consists of testing whether we can improve the shortest path to $v$ found so far by going through $u$

 ```python